World's top glovemaker under fire in Malaysia over migrant workers' rights

 “We believe these allegations require an urgent response that involves government, civil society, and most of all, the active participation of workers,” the statement read.

-“Excessive hours often lead to worker fatigue and poor safety practices, magnifying the risks of accidents or fatalities,” said the coalition, which includes organisations such as Tenaganita and North South Initiative.
+“Excessive hours often lead to worker fatigue and poor safety practices, magnifying the risks of accidents or fatalities,” said the coalition, which includes organizations such as Tenaganita and North South Initiative.

 Top Glove, a key supplier of medical and rubber gloves which exports to 195 countries including Britain and the United States, has more than 11,000 migrant workers in Malaysia, hailing from countries such as Nepal, Bangladesh and Myanmar.